flotob/CGSamplePlugin/docs/adding-new-step-type.md

 ### 3.5.
 TypeScript Definitions

-*   Define interfaces for your specific configuration (`YourStepSpecificConfig`) and any `verified_data` structure.
+*   Define interfaces for your specific configuration (e.g., `YourStepNameSpecificConfig`) and any `verified_data` structure your step might produce if it passes data upon completion.
-*   Place shared types potentially in `src/types/`.
-Ensure imports are correct.
+*   **Location:** A good practice is to place these in the `src/types/` directory.
+Look for existing relevant files (e.g., `onboarding-steps.ts` or `index.d.ts` within a specific step type's folder if you co-locate types) or create a new, appropriately named file (e.g., `your-step-name-types.ts`).
+*   Ensure these types are correctly imported and used in your new `*Config.tsx` and `*Display.tsx` components, as well as any related backend processing if `verified_data` is complex.

 ## 4. Example: Adding a "Video Embed" Step (Refined)